hindu-comm/mail_stream_advaita-l/2017/02/advaitin_A_question_/52__kuntimaddi_sadananda.md

 > attributive aspects of the ornaments.
 >

-​Useless sentence in present context.
+Useless sentence in present context.
 It is a big contributor to confusion.

 BTW, the sentence doesn't stand test, as no shop sells you ornaments without charging for designing.
 You are willingly ignoring that because of insignificance compared to gold, or the pricing team is good at hiding it.
-​

 > Transformation of ring into bangle can be called pariNAms since like Gold
 > it is destructive transformation since that particular ring is destroyed to
 > make bangle - it is similar to milk becoming curds.
 >

-​Yes, this will help you to understand why श्रुति uses मृत्पिण्डः, we choose to ignore that - is another thing.
+Yes, this will help you to understand why श्रुति uses मृत्पिण्डः, we choose to ignore that - is another thing.
-​

 > In sense the first example milk turning into curds is not of the same type
 > as gold appearing as ornaments or clay appearing as pot.
 >

-​Can't get it.
+Can't get it.
-​

 > Most surprising is for vivarta - he gives the example of rope/snake -
 > which is more like praatibhaasika error and belongs to Jeeva sRiShTi than
 > Iswara sRiShTi that the topic is primarily concerned.
 >

-​Wow!!
+Wow!!
 That's enough to show that there is some big problem with your understanding.
 I'll like to avoid to read the post further.
 But, let me add a hint-